What is BI

 Although today’s term of BI acquired its meaning from the decision support systems introduced in the 1960s.
 A decision support system (DSS) in its turn is an information system which involves a knowledge-based system and an interactive software-based system directed at backing decision-taking processes.
 The main peculiarity of DSS is that it mostly deals with unstructured or semi-structured decision issues.

-Regardless of the distinction in the definitions, it is worth paying greater attention to the features and components encompassed in BI for a better understanding of the process.
+Regardless of the distinction in the definitions and business intelligence synonyms, it is worth paying greater attention to the features and components encompassed in BI for a better understanding of the very process.

 Owing to business intelligence, businesses obtain a great variety of analytical tools at their disposal.
 All of the tools are aimed at more sophisticated data management, processing, and reporting.
 Depending upon the technical specification those BI tools let users look at their business activity deeply and extensively and pick up the best applicable tailored solution.